rdiess/LAMP/lampArticle.md

 <p>

 <br />
-a Datadog user with replication rights has been created on the MySQL server
+a Datadog user with replication rights has been created on the MySQL server:
 <br />

 <code>